 - Your application will be reviewed within 5 business days and a decision will be communicated to you within 10 days.
 If approved for funding, a refund of any tuition payment will be reviewed after the 3rd week of classes.

-- You may complete the Continuing Education/Part-time Student application only once per semester.
+- You may complete the Continuing Education Student application only once per semester.

 - If you are ineligible or your application is denied, you will be responsible for the payment of your tuition fees.